 Of course, you don't have a package of puff pastry in your freezer.
 You were looking for an excuse to go to Walmart on the day after Thanksgiving, weren't you?
 I'm sure there will be no one in the grocery department.

-Notice the ingredients are two parts: one step is putting stuff in the muffins tins.
-I don't use the raisins, either.
-Doesn't make any difference.
-I also don't mess with the parchment paper on the cookie sheet.
-But my oven is already a train wreck.
+Notice the ingredients are two parts: one step is putting stuff in the muffins tins and also putting filling on the pastry.
+This is a real sugar overload.

 12 tablespoons (1 1/2 sticks) unsalted butter, at room temperature.